homeylab/tdarr-exporter/README.md

 If the URL is a valid URL, the hostname inside the URL will be used to identify the instance in the metrics as `tdarr_instance` label, i.e. `https://tdarr.example.com` will be shown as `tdarr.example.com` in the metrics (if using version `v1.2.0` or later).

 If using authentication with Tdarr, an API key must be provided.
 Follow instructions [here](https://docs.tdarr.io/docs/other/authentication) to generate or use an existing API key.

+### Concurrency Support
+Only applicable if Tdarr instance is version `2.24.01` or higher.

+The new Tdarr library stats API introduced in that version calculates stats only when requested and an API call has to be made individually for each library.
+This can be a time consuming operation for some larger setups or certain hardware causing latency when requesting individual library stats.

+The `http_max_concurrency` property allows you to set the number of concurrent library stats API being made by the exporter.
+You can try increasing this number to be closer to your number of Tdarr libraries to speed up the time it takes to collect all the stats from different libraries.
+It is recommended to increase this cautiously and put use a reasonable value.
+You can also consider increasing scrape interval time as well to make less API calls overall until some caching is implemented.
+Caching is not yet implemented in this exporter but it is being evaluated and worked on.

+The new Tdarr API behavior is described in this [issue](https://github.com/homeylab/tdarr-exporter/issues/38).

 ## Dashboard
 Dashboard example can be found on Grafana's portal [here](https://grafana.com/grafana/dashboards/20388).